 The Banner for COVID-19

 Recent literature from the United States has indicated that some individuals own immune response post COVID vaccination (Pfizer and Moderna) may manifest as unilateral axillary lymphadenopathy related to the vaccinated arm.
 Such responses have not been reported with the Astra-Zeneca vaccine thus far.
-The Royal Australian and New Zealand College of Radiologists does not recommend delays to vaccination nor any breast imaging.
-Women are advised to have their screening mammograms before being vaccinated or six weeks after.
-Patients with unilateral axillary lymphadenopathy should be managed on a case-by-case basis.
+The Royal Australian and New Zealand College of Radiologists notes that the rare occurrence of axillary lymphadenopathy following COVID vaccinations may cause diagnostic confusion.
+However, balanced with the risk of increased screening intervals, RANZCR does not recommend delaying screening, particularly for higher risk groups, and rural and remote populations where access to screening is not always available.

 Read position statement